iterati/lumino/README.md

 **Color Select controls**
 * single press - Go to next color index.
 * double press - Go to previous color index.
-* hold - Every 1s the shade increments until released.
+* hold - Flashes white every shade change.
+Every 1s the shade increments until released.
 When released, the color is selected and and goes to Color Confirm mode.

 ## Color Confirm
 This is where you confirm the color you just picked by watching a preview of the mode play.
 You can accept the color, reject the color, or accept color and finish editing.
 At this point, num_colors will be set on the Prime.

 **Color Confirm controls**
 * single press - Accepts color and moves to the next color in the palette.
 If on the last color, saves the current palette and returns to Palette Select mode.
-* hold for 1-3s - Rejects color and move back to previous color.
+* hold for 1-3s - Flashes red.
+Rejects color and move back to previous color.
 Goes to Color Confirm on previous color.
 If on the first color, goes directly to Color Select mode.
-* hold for 3s+ - Accepts color and finish editing.
+* hold for 3s+ - Flashes white.
+Accepts color and finish editing.
 Saves the current palette and returns to Palette Select mode.

 # Default Modes and Customization